demitry/az-900/UdemyAZ900.md

 ```

 ### Quiz 9: ## Section 11 Quiz

+Question 1:
+Which tool is not designed for Azure users for resource governance and compliance purposes?
+- Azure Support Portal - is not designed for Azure users for resource governance and compliance purposes

+Azure users can use Azure Blueprints, Azure Policy, resource locks, and Service Trust Portal to help with governance and compliance of their Azure environments.

+Question 2:

+What is Azure Blueprints?
+- To define a repeatable set of Azure resources that implements and adheres to an organization's standards, patterns, and requirements

+Resource Locks allow you to “lock” resources to prevent them from being changed without removing the lock.
+Azure Policy includes rules that can be enforced by blocking the action or just reporting the action.
+Service Trust Portal is a portal that provides access to the various certifications, regulations and standards.
+Reference: https://learn.microsoft.com/en-us/azure/governance/blueprints/overview

+Question 3:
+If you want to ensure your team deploys Azure resources only to allowed regions, what Azure service should be used?
+- Azure Policy
+You can use Azure Policy to implement standards for your organization across Azure.
+Some useful governance actions you can enforce with Azure Policy include: ensuring your team deploys Azure resources only to allowed regions, enforcing the consistent application of taxonomic tags, and requiring resources to send diagnostic logs to a Log Analytics workspace.
+Reference: https://learn.microsoft.com/en-us/azure/governance/policy/overview

 ## Section 12: AZ-900 - Tools for Managing and Deploying Azure Resources
 ### Azure Portal and Command Line Tools [68]
 ### LIVE DEMO: Create Resources Using Command Line [69]